nix-community/projects/proposals/stdenv.md

 [Nix](https://nix.dev/) is an open source build system, configuration management system, and mechanism for deploying software, focused on reproducibility.
 It is the basis of an ecosystem of exceptionally powerful tools – including Nixpkgs, [the largest, most up-to-date software repository in the world](https://repology.org/repositories/graphs), and NixOS, a Linux distribution that can be configured fully declaratively, with unmatched flexibility.
 For its proponents, Nix embodies technology sovereignty.
 It is leveraged and relied upon by computer enthusiasts, professionals, and organisations who recognise its value for all steps in the software development lifecycle.

-The particular component this project aims to improve is the documentation for the [Standard Environment](https://nixos.org/manual/nixpkgs/unstable/#part-stdenv) and [Build Helpers](https://nixos.org/manual/nixpkgs/unstable/#part-builders) in Nixpkgs.
+The particular component this project aims to improve is the documentation for the [Standard Environment](https://nixos.org/manual/nixpkgs/unstable/#part-stdenv), [Build Helpers](https://nixos.org/manual/nixpkgs/unstable/#part-builders), and [library reference](https://nixos.org/manual/nixpkgs/unstable/#id-1.4) in Nixpkgs.
 The standard environment forms the technical foundation for the massive package collection, and is augmented by build helpers that allow packaging software from various [language ecosystems](https://nixos.org/manual/nixpkgs/unstable/#chap-language-support) and reliably [cross-compile](https://nixos.org/manual/nixpkgs/unstable/#chap-cross) software.
 These areas are at the core of Nix’s unique strengths, and the daily driver of developers leveraging Nixpkgs to secure repeatable production of artefacts.

 ## Why is this technology critical?
 Please explain to us the relevance of this technology.